yuejiangw/uNet_practice/README.md

 The source code referenced other people's blogs, and I will try my best to give detailed annotation of the codes to make sure that a novice can understand the codes easily.

-It is not easy to learn deep learning by self-study.
+It is not easy to learn deep learning through self-study.
 I hope my code will help you on your way to AI.